sowjanyajoga/IS-assignment/Data Entry Analysis/Data Entry Analysis.md

 ### SYNOPSIS
 The 3 files linked above were all intended to be part of the same study – the investigators wanted to examine the day-night distribution of 2 species of zooplankton across multiple years.
 The type of zooplankton they studied is called rotifers generally, and specifically the genus Conochilus, in which groups of individual rotifers stick together in colonies.
 The investigators plan to repeat this study for several more years.

-### Task 1 Question
+### Task 1 Problems Identification
-#1 Based on class readings, prior experience, and your own good sense, list some of the problems in the way that the data are currently organized (there are at least 8 problems with these spreadsheets; try to identify as many as possible, but at least 4).
+#1: Based on class readings, prior experience, and your own good sense, list some of the problems in the way that the data are currently organized (there are at least 8 problems with these spreadsheets; try to identify as many as possible, but at least 4).
 **Response:**
 The problems identified from the data files provided are listed below:
 1. Data is being maintained in two different files (zoop-temp.xlsx and zoop-temp-main.xlsx, which is not required as all the columns are same in both files.